Menopause, Hormones & ADHD: What We Know, What Research is Needed

 Estrogen loss during all three stages of menopause affects several important neurotransmitters that regulate cognitive function and emotion, in turn causing some women to experience physical and cognitive changes that range from mild to severe.
 We do not know how to predict who will experience these impairments or why.
 What’s more, menopause symptoms unequivocally mimic ADHD symptoms, and may even be one mechanism for “adult onset ADHD”.

 Research has not yet determined whether women with ADHD are more affected, or differently affected, by menopause.
-But given what we know about challenges associated with ADHD, and the impact of estrogen loss on executive functioning in non-ADHD women, we can safely assume that women with ADHD are more vulnerable to challenges during menopause.
+But given what we know about challenges associated with ADHD, and the impact of estrogen loss on executive functioning in non-ADHD women, we can safely assume that women with ADHD are likely more vulnerable to challenges during menopause.
 Treatments for menopausal women with ADHD should take into account the various considerations we have discussed here.

 Menopause and ADHD: Next Steps

 - Free Download: Guide to Hormones & ADHD in Women

 - Read: Is it ADHD or Menopause?